 3. Can customers cancel purchases made online?

-Individual consumers have the right to cancel purchases within a specified time - from June 2014, under the new Consumer Rights Directive this is increases from seven days from the delivery date (for products) or from the contract date (for services) to 14 calendar days and a model cancellation form will need to be provided to customers.
+Individual consumers have the right to cancel purchases within a specified time under the Consumer Rights Directive.
+This is 14 calendar days from the delivery date (for products) or from the contract date (for services) - a model cancellation form will need to be provided to customers.
 If you fail to provide the right information, the cancellation period is automatically extended to one year.
 Refunds must also be given within 14 calendar days.

 There are some exceptions where consumers do not have an automatic right to cancel unless you agree otherwise, for example, sales of customised or perishable goods.